-I'm so excited about this new recipe for Pumpkin Chocolate Chip Bread that I tried out this week!
+I'm so excited about this recipe for Pumpkin Chocolate Chip Bread!

 While I love my usual pumpkin quick-bread recipe (it's so good), I love that this one is a little more on the healthy side.
 It calls for only whole wheat flour, substitutes the oil for applesauce, and tastes oh-so-good.

 Most of the recipes that I bake with whole wheat flour call for half whole wheat and half regular white flour, so I wasn't quite sure how this one would do.
 It definitely is a little more dense than our regular recipe, but it is nice and moist and still tastes delicious.
 It has just 155 calories per serving and 2.9 grams of fat per serving (assuming 12 servings per loaf), which is half the calories of my regular recipe.
 (That one has about 319 calories per serving and 12.6 grams of fat.)

 I'm pretty sure I won't make my old recipe again after tasting how yummy this one was!

 Here's what you'll need to get started . . .

 - 1 Cup Canned Pumpkin Pie Filling You can substitute canned pumpkin as well to cut some of the sugar if you'd like!